brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-here on Windows, shared objects are actually .dll files, and on linux they are .so files. however node.js uses its own convention .node extension on both platforms, even though they're technically DLLs on windows and shared objects on linux. the .node extension is required.
-Node.js specifically looks for this extension when loading native addons and won't recognize .dll files as addons.
+Here on Windows shared objects are actually .dll (dynamic link libraries) and on linux they are .so files. however node.js uses its own convention .node extension on both platforms, even though they're technically DLLs on windows and shared objects on linux. the .node extension is required.
+Node.js specifically looks for this extension when loading native addons and won't recognize .dll or .so files as addons.
 <br>
 <br>